The Armitt Museum & Library

 The original Armitt library was founded in 1912 by historian and naturalist Mary Armitt, as a subscription reference library.
 There was no public library in Ambleside and, apart from a few motor cars and a handful of telephones, communication had hardly changed since Wordsworth’s day.
 The new library was meeting a need.
 About 10 years after it opened, a significant collection of early works about the Lake District was bequeathed to the Armitt.
 The three principal collections of these works are at King’s College Cambridge, the British Library and the Armitt.
 Then in 1943, following the death of Beatrix Potter, the acquisition of her scientific watercolours of fungi and other material enhanced its reputation.
 In the 1970s, the lease on the Armitt’s premises ran out and it was obliged to seek temporary accommodation in the then-new public library.
 This was a very unsatisfactory arrangement and eventually, through dint of fundraising, the present building was opened in 1997.

 As directed in Mary Armitt’s will, and like some other libraries, the Armitt also collected artefacts relevant in the recording of local history.
 This material formed the basis for the museum display that was created alongside the library in the new building.
 The Armitt is housed in an extension to the stable block of the Scale How estate, which was the home and workplace of Charlotte Mason.
 A pioneer in the education of young women, Mason’s archive is now part of the Armitt collection.
 In recent years, a major collection has been built up of the works of Kurt Schwitters, the avant-garde émigré artist who spent the last four years of his life living in Ambleside.
-In a significant addition to the collection, the Fell and Rock Climbing Club of the English Lake District (FRCC) has placed its library of mountaineering literature in the Armitt and is available for public reference.
-They have also added to the Armitt’s very large photographic collection.
+When the Ambleside Roman fort at Waterhead was excavated in the 1910s, it was agreed that the artefacts would be stored here, and they are still a massive part of our collection over one hundred years later.

 Our Story